tylercrompton/streams/README.rst

     [4.0, 2.666666666666667, 3.466666666666667, 2.8952380952380956, 3.3396825396825403, 2.9760461760461765, 3.2837384837384844, 3.017071817071818, 3.2523659347188767, 3.0418396189294032]

 We now have a stream of approximations of π.
-Admittedly, we still haven't done anything that can't easily be done in a fresh install of Python.
+Admittedly, we still haven't done anything that can't easily be done in a fresh installation of Python.
 Now, we'll see the true power of streams.
 In Python, an iterator can represent an infinite number of values.
 But what it can't do is maintain its state when a value is retrieved from it.
-Technically, you could duplicate the iterators with
+Technically, you could duplicate an iterator via
 |itertools.tee|_, but that's fairly cumbersome to use for what we're about to
 do.